 Yes.
 General education courses that match those in the program will be considered for transfer.
 Admissions counselors are available to evaluate transcripts from other schools.
-Contact an Admissions Counselor at 307.778.1212 or the Advising Center at 307.778.1214 for more information.
+Contact a Student Success Coach at admissionsFREELARAMIE%C2%A0or 307.778.1212 for more information.
 Prerequisite courses must be completed at a regionally accredited institution.

 Are the LCCC DMS courses transferable to another college or university?

 Yes.
 Because LCCC is regionally accredited, courses should transfer to other institutions.
 Students should check with the institution they plan to continue their education with for transferability of courses.

 What type of ultrasound exams does the LCCC DMS program train students for?